nickwilmes/magic-mock-examples/README.md

 # magic-mock-examples
-This repo contains examples of magic mock usage for unit testing.
-Feel free to fork this repo and play around with the example test cases to get a better understanding of Magic Mock and its many features.
+This repo contains examples of [MagicMock](https://docs.python.org/3/library/unittest.mock.html) usage for unit testing.
+Feel free to fork this repo and play around with the example test cases to get a better understanding of [MagicMock](https://docs.python.org/3/library/unittest.mock.html) and its many features.

 ## Running Examples